HHNM/CGP_jumping_game_python/README.md

 # CGP_python_jumpy_game

-Jumping game AI using Cartesian Genetic Programming (Evolutionary Computation)
+An Evolutionary Algorithm called Cartesian Genetic Programming is used to evolve an AI to jump on platforms.

-An AI that learns to jump on platforms, using Cartesian Genetic Programming algorithm.
+The repository contains the following files:

 `main.py` : To run the game played using Cartesian Genetic Programming algorithm

 `gameHuman.py` : to play the game using user input (left and right arrow for movement and up arrow to jump)